 …

 If the initiator changes the value of NB_Channel_Select received from ADV-RESP, it shall change the value to a subset of the channels requested by the responder.
-For all other fields, the initiator may choose all field values independent from the values requested by the responder via ADV-RESP if the selected configuration is mandatorily supported.
+For all other fields, the initiator may choose all field values independently from the values requested by the responder via ADV-RESP if the selected configuration is mandatorily supported.
 If the initiator chooses field values that correspond to optional support features, the initiator may take a-priori information about the supported optional features of the responder into account.
 The acquisition of a-priori information on optional features supported by the responder device may be provided by higher layer functionality, e.g., a pairing process, that is out of scope here.

-In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the SOR packet.
-To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the end of the SOR packet and the beginning of the first ranging block.
+In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the SOR message.
+To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the start of the SOR message and the beginning of the first ranging block.
 To enable synchronized switching of NB channels the initiator shall set the value of NB_Channel_Seed.
 The responder shall apply the provided value to calculate the NB channel index used during the first and all following ranging blocks via the function defined in subsection 1.5.3.

 …

 Alternatively, the same procedure can be applied using public addresses (PUBLIC-ADV-POLL, PUBLIC-ADV-RESP, PUBLIC-ADV-SOR).

+Supported message control list indication

+The initiator (controller) may indicate the supported message control commands for each of ADV-RSP, RESP and REPORT messages in ADV-POLL with the MessageControl field set to 0x10 or 0x30.

+The responder (controlee) may request ranging session configuration in ADV-RESP.
+The responder (controlee) may indicate the supported message control commands for each of SOR, POLL and REPORT messages in ADV-RESP with the MessageControl field set to 0x10 or 0x20.

+The ADV-RESP and SOR messages are defined in subsection 1.6.4.
+The ADV-RESP message with the MessageControl field set to 0x10 or 0x30 may contain the fields NB_Channel_Select, UWB_PHY_Config, UWB_MAC_Config, NB_PHY_Config, and NB_MAC_Config.
+The Presence Bitmap field of the ADV-RESP message indicates which of these fields are suggested.
+The SOR message may contain all of these fields.
+For these fields, the initiator may either use the same values received via ADV-RESP from the responder, or change the values of each field before transmitting the updated field values in the SOR message.